-FIRST AID COURSE If you do not hold a current First Aid certificate, you are required to attend an on-campus course in First Aid at the beginning of your first year, which the programme will arrange.
+- FIRST AID COURSE If you do not hold a current First Aid certificate, you are required to attend an on-campus course in First Aid at the beginning of your first year, which the programme will arrange.
 This is usually scheduled for early February, prior to the commencement of the MSLTPrac and PGDipSci programmes.
 The cost of the course is approx. \$120.
-However, if you have a current certificate, please be prepared to provide it on request.
-TREATY OF WAITANGICOURSE A Treaty of Waitangi 12-hour introductory course is incorporated into the first two weeks of Year 1 of the Speech Science programmes.
+However, if you have a current certificate, please be prepared to provide it on request. - TE TIRITI O WAITANGI COURSE A Te Tiriti o Waitangi 12-hour introductory course is incorporated into the first two weeks of Year 1 of the Speech Science programmes.
 This is an essential requirement for MSLTPrac programme.
-This course is required for all students enrolled in SPCHSCI 711 and is highly recommended for all Speech Science students who have not previously participated in a Treaty course. - ACADEMIC INTEGRITY COURSE The University of Auckland introduced an online Academic Integrity course in 2013 for undergraduate and postgraduate students admitted for the first time to a programme at the University.
-All new students are expected to complete the course, go to: Academic integrity and copyright.
-CRIMINAL CONVICTION HISTORY & POLICE VETTING REPORT The University of Auckland requires all students enrolled in courses SPCHSCI 711 & 713 or doing research that involves working with vulnerable populations such as people in hospital or children to provide a copy of a Criminal Conviction History Report (or equivalent) and sign the Vetting Service Request & Consent form before commencing the programme.
+This course is required for all students enrolled in SPCHSCI 711 and is highly recommended for all Speech Science students who have not previously participated in a Te Tiriti o Waitangi course. - ACADEMIC INTEGRITY COURSE The University of Auckland introduced an online Academic Integrity course in 2013 for undergraduate and postgraduate students admitted for the first time to a programme at the University.
+All new students are expected to complete the course, go to: Academic integrity and copyright. - VULNERABLE CHILDREN'S ACT AND SAFETY CHECK The Vulnerable Children's Act requires all students enrolled in courses SPCHSCI 711 & 713 or doing research that involves working with vulnerable populations, such as people in hospitals or children, to provide a copy of a Criminal Conviction History Report (or equivalent) and sign the Vetting Service Request & Consent form before commencing the programme.
 Failure to do this will mean that you will be excluded from seeing clients in the clinic and/or being sent on clinical practicum placements.
 A Criminal Conviction History Report (or equivalent) is required from every country (other than New Zealand) you have lived and worked in for more than 6 months as an adult (over 18 years).
-For example, if you have lived and studied in NZ for most of your life but spent six months teaching in Japan you would need to provide Criminal Conviction History from both NZ and Japan.
-Make time to allow this to be completed prior to the start of the academic programme as the process of obtaining a Criminal Conviction History Report (or equivalent) can take several weeks.
+For example, if you have lived and studied in NZ for most of your life but spent six months teaching in Japan, you would need to provide Criminal Conviction History from both NZ and Japan.
+Make time to allow this to be completed prior to the start of the academic programme, as the process of obtaining a Criminal Conviction History Report (or equivalent) can take several weeks.
 The Report has to be no more than 6 months old at the time when the programme commences (mid-February).
-Please note that the University of Auckland can accept no responsibility for costs incurred as a result of obtaining the Criminal Conviction History Report or equivalent. - CONFIDENTIALITY & NZSTA PRINCIPLES & RULES OF ETHICS All students enrolling in any Speech Science course are required to sign a Confidentiality Clause and a clause stating that they will abide by the NZSTA Principles and Rules of Ethics (https://speechtherapy.org.nz/about-slt/ethics/).
+Please note that the University of Auckland can accept no responsibility for costs incurred because of obtaining the Criminal Conviction History Report or equivalent.
+The Vulnerable Children's Act requires the Programme to ask questions at the interview, sight photo ID, and ask questions of your referees.